Enterprise Settings - Developer

 - Confirm that you want to delete this API key for all users.
 This action cannot be undone.
 Click Delete to confirm.

-The following permission scopes are available when creating OAuth applications and API keys:
+The following permission scopes are available when creating OAuth applications:

 -

-Application can read your profile information (OAuth2ReadPII) - Check to allow the app access to information on your profile.
+Application can read your profile information (OAuth2ReadPII) - Check to allow the application access to information on your profile.

 -